infinyon/stateful-services-examples/operators/filter.md

 In the following example, we use the filter operator to remove all works shorter than four letters.

+### 1. Create workflow file

-1. Create a file `filter-example.yaml` and copy/paste the following configuration:
+Create a file `filter-example.yaml` and copy/paste the following configuration:

 ```yaml
 apiVersion: 0.1.0